ODIM-Project/PluginCiscoACI/README.md

 | **Returns**        | JSON schema representing the created zone                    |
 | **Response code**  | On success, `201 Created`                                    |
 | **Authentication** | Yes                                                          |

+<blockquote> NOTE: MultiVLAN is supported for the creation of multiple zone of endpoints.</blockquote>

 >**curl command**